5th Brigade (Australia): History

 Following the end of the war, the 5th Brigade was disbanded, however, it was re-raised in 1921 as part of the Citizens Military Force when Australia's part-time military forces were reorganised to replicate the structure of the AIF.
 Based in New South Wales, and headquartered in Sydney, at this time it consisted of the 4th, 20th, 36th and 54th Battalions, and was once again force assigned to the 2nd Division.
 During the Second World War, the brigade was reduced to three infantry battalions after the Australian Army adopted the British brigade structure—initially the 20th, 54th and 56th Battalions—although its composition changed several times during the war, with various other units including the 44th Battalion joining the brigade.
 It was mobilised for full-time defensive service in December 1941 following Japan's entry into the war and concentrated at Bathurst.
 It undertook defensive duties in New South Wales and Western Australia throughout the war.
 In January 1944, the brigade moved to Queensland to begin preparing for operations in New Guinea.
 These plans were not enacted and the brigade was disbanded in June 1944 as part of the reallocation of manpower and resources undertaken by the Army at the time to reinforce operational units that were already deployed.

 In 1948, the CMF was established once more, albeit on a limited scale and the 5th Brigade was re-raised as part of the 2nd Division.
 In 1960, with the introduction of the Pentropic divisional structure, the brigade ceased to exist as it was decided to move away from the traditional triangular formation.
 The Pentropic structure was abandoned in 1965, however, and the Army returned to the previous tropical establishment.
 The brigade was reformed at this time, albeit under the guise of the "5th Task Force", and consisted of three battalions—3 RNSWR, 4 RNSWR and 17 RNSWR.
 In 1982, it reverted to the designation of "5th Brigade" and in 1987 all Reserve formations were reduced to two infantry battalions.

 Today, 5th Brigade is a combined arms formation of the Australian Army Reserve, based in New South Wales and it is one of six brigades of the 2nd Division.
-Under Plan Beersheba the reserve 5th and 8th Brigades are partnered with the regular 7th Brigade.
-The 8th Brigade was later re-roled as a training brigade, after which many former 8th Brigade units, including its engineers, were transferred to the 5th Brigade.

 Organisation

-As of 2023 the brigade consists of:
+As of 2026 the brigade consists of: